-There are no plans yet to update this plugin, however in the meantime and where possible, we will provide additional supporting content that corresponds to the 3D content on the relevant pages.
+We are presently unable to update these plugins.
+However, we will soon provide additional supporting content that corresponds to the 3D content on the relevant pages.

 Some of our PDFs and Word documents are essential to providing our services.
-For example, we have PDFs with information on our business such as trustee papers, and forms published as Word documents.
+For example, we have PDFs with information on our business such as trustee papers.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.